-Using the flashlight can reduce battery life.
+Using the torch (flashlight) can reduce battery life.
 You can reduce the brightness to extend the life of the battery.

-- 1 Hold CTRL. - 2 Select A. - 3 If necessary, press GPS to turn on the flashlight. - 4 Select an option: - To adjust the brightness or color of the flashlight, press UP or DOWN. - TIP: You can quickly press CTRL twice to turn on the flashlight at this setting in the future. - To program the flashlight to flash in a selected pattern, hold MENU, select Strobe, select a mode, and press GPS. - To display your emergency contact information and program the flashlight to flash in a distress pattern, hold MENU, select Distress Pattern, and press GPS.
+- 1 Hold CTRL.

+- 2 Select 🗡.

+- 3 If necessary, press GPS to turn on the torch.

+- 4 Select an option:

+- To adjust the brightness or color of the torch, press UP or DOWN.

+TIP: From any screen, you can quickly press CTRL twice to turn on the torch.
+For the first three seconds, you can press UP or DOWN to adjust the brightness or color of the torch.

+- To program the torch to flash in a selected pattern, hold MENU, select Strobe, select a mode, and press GPS. - To display your emergency contact information and program the torch to flash in a distress pattern, hold MENU, select Distress Pattern, and press GPS.

-NOTE: Your emergency contact information will only appear if it has been configured in the Garmin Connect app.
+Programming the torch to flash in a distress pattern will not contact your emergency contacts or emergency services on your behalf.
+Your emergency contact information will only appear if it has been configured in the Garmin Connect app.